marco-angheben/dncs-lab/README.md

 In the image above I point out all the interfaces that I set to up with the relative IP adresses.
 Here the commands I used:
-+ enable the IP forwarding in the routers `sysctl -w net.ipv4.ip_forward=1 command´
++ enable the IP forwarding in the routers `sysctl -w net.ipv4.ip_forward=1 command`
 + add an IP address to a port  `ip add add *IP-ADDRESS/NETMASK* dev  *INTERFACE*`
-+ set a port to up ip link set `dev  *INTERFACE* up command´
++ set a port to up ip link set `dev  *INTERFACE* up command`

 Regarding the switch it's important to build the vlans to keep host-a and host-b in separate subnets.
-I installed the openvswitch packages(the installing commands were already provided) and created to differnt vlan with tag 10 and 20.
+I installed the `openvswitch` packages(the installing commands were already provided) and created to differnt vlan with tag 2 and 3.

-About host-2-c was requested to run on it a docker image.
+About host-2-c was requested to run on it a `docker image`.
 I found the command for insallation,downloading nginx-image and running docker called 'web-server' using nginx on port 80:80.
 All the commands were written down on file .sh

-FInally I try to `ping` all the possible connection between host-1-a, host-1-b and host-2-c. furthermore (with curl) I was able to see the html page present in host-c docker webserver.
+FInally I try to `ping` all the possible connection between host-1-a, host-1-b and host-2-c. furthermore with `curl 192.168.7.4` I was able to see the html page present in host-c docker webserver.